-Ruido is the wild child of contemporary Australian flamenco.
-With gypsy abandon, playfulness and brazen confidence, Ruido breathe a joyful wit.
-They thump a dark Bulerias and Martinette, draw a delicate Guajiras, giggle out an Alegrias, lilt a haunting traditional Spanish lullaby, roar a Rumbas or kindle a soulful Tangos.
+Colourful and lively Ruido Chicas present folkloric stories, songs and dances from far away shores of Spain and Latin Americas.
+With gypsy abandon, playfulness, and brazen confidence, Ruido thump a dark Bulerias and Martinette, draw a delicate Guajira, giggle out an Alegrias, lilt a haunting traditional Spanish lullaby, roar a Rumba, and rekindle a soulful Tangos.

 - April: artistic director, composer, dancer, singer, percussionist, rhythm guitarist